Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 ### Basic properties
 A `VitaminSnackbar` has 3 basic properties
 - a `title` String, that should be short, and is mandatory
-- a `message`String, that should also be as short as possible, and is also mandatory
+- a `message` String, that should also be as short as possible, and is also mandatory
-- an optional `image` that will be displayed on the left hand sode of the snackbar
+- an optional `image` that will be displayed on the left hand side of the snackbar

 If the image is set, the title and message will be placed on the right of the image, and aligned to left If not, title and content will be centered